Promoting Nancy’s photography and educating the public about nature, photography, and God

 3. I repeated Step 7 one last time.
 When both angles are correct on the fourth piece of moulding, I used the second piece of moulding to mark the length of the fourth piece by matching the inside edges, as shown in Figure 10.
 Similarly, I used the third piece of moulding to mark the length of the first piece.

 [Update 3/18/2023: I just saw a short video by Casey Finn on Instagram that appears to makes my setup look silly.
 Check out Angled Miter Cut.
-I have not yet tested her setup, but have tried other solutions, as discussed in “How To Join Mouldings With 30° & 45° Bevels” (you can find the link in the comments section below).]
+I have not yet tested her setup.
+But I have tried other solutions, as discussed in “How To Join Mouldings With 30° & 45° Bevels”.
+(You can find the link in the comments section below).]

 Finishing

-As with my regular (45° miter) frames, I would next need to make sure the inner lengths on opposite pieces of moulding matched and the outer lengths as well.
+As with my regular frames, I would next need to make sure the inner lengths on opposite pieces of moulding matched.
+The outer lengths must match as well.
 Figure 11 shows a way to check if the outside and inside corners of the opposite sides match using two carpenter squares (or equivalent).

 Some of the tools we usually use to finish putting the frame together, namely our Logan Precision Sander and Logan Pro Joiner, are worthless for this application.
 After gluing (and clamping the pieces together until dry), we had to pound the V-nails in by hand.
 (Interestingly, the simpler Logan Studio Joiner can be adapted).